International Business Machines Corporation

 Cash vs Debt

 On the balance sheet, IBM has $11.78B in cash with $69.80B in obligations.
 The ability to service this debt comfortably depends on continued operational cash generation.
-The company generates $13.08B in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
-Return on equity stands at 35.8%, which is exceptionally high for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+Free cash flow comes in at $13.11B, providing flexibility for reinvestment, buybacks, or dividends.
+Consistent free cash flow generation is often considered a sign of operational health.
+ROE of 35.8% points to exceptionally high capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 An ROA of 5.4% suggests reasonable efficiency in deploying the company's asset base.
 Revenue has been uneven over recent years, ranging from $60.53B to $67.54B.